jashandeep-sohi/pyds/docs/userguide.rst

     >>> pds.Attribute("^THIS_POINT_TO_SOMETHING", pds.Integer(5))
     <pds.Attribute object at 0x...>

-The identifier and value of an existing :class:`Attribute` can accessed using :attr:`Attribute.identifier` and :attr:`Attribute.value`, respectively::
+The identifier and value of an existing :class:`Attribute` can be accessed using :attr:`Attribute.identifier` and :attr:`Attribute.value`, respectively::

  >>> test_attr_1.identifier == "TEST_ATTR_1"